Welcome to today's edition of the Rush 24-7 podcast.

 It's Rush Limbaugh, America's real anchor man.

-Kicking off a full week of broadcast excellence here at the Limbaugh Institute for Advanced Conservative Studies.
+Kicking off a full week of broadcast excellence here at the Limbaugh Institute for Advanced Conservative Studies and the Excellence in Broadcasting Network.

 Great to have you with us.

-I told you they're Clintons.
+I called it, I told you to Clintons.

 We're going to play the race card.

-and Not only did they play the race card, people have been asking me all weekend, so what do you think of this?
+Not only did they play the race card, people have been asking me all weekend, so what do you think of this?

-I said it's very simple to explain.
+I said, it's very simple to explain.

 We have gone from Bull Connor to Bull Clinton, ladies and gentlemen.

-That's the way to express what has happened to the Democrat Party now totally divided along the lines of race and gender, but particularly race, from Bull Connor to Bull Clinton.
+That's the way to express what has happened to the Democrat Party, now totally divided along the lines of race and gender, but particularly race, from Bull Connor to Bull Clinton.

 And if you wonder why I say, Mike, grab audio soundbite.